stavroskamp/about-me/README.md

 # About me

 This is my personal website.
-Right now there is only an about me page but i have some plans for some more info.

 I made it with React, Next.js and Emotion.js